tiepdotme/serenade-wind/_posts/2020-09-14-survey-sea-trial-part-2.md

  - note location and condition of [zinc](https://www.boatsafe.com/electrolysis-eat-prop)
  - take copious notes or capture with audio or video

 A more comprehensive list can be found in the Marine Survey 101 from [Port Credit Marine Surveys](http://www.pcmarinesurveys.com/Marine%20Survey%20101.htm).
 However, as mentioned before, one of our shortcomings is not knowing the cost of repairs.
 What are newbies to do?
+Hire an expert.
 An accredited marine surveyor would be able to supply you with those rough estimates.

 {% assign pwimg="yrm-logo" %}
 {% assign pwcaption="" %}